maxfrerichs/t3-prometheus-client/Documentation/Introduction/Metrics/Index.rst

 * ServiceUnavailableException counts
 * Failed Scheduler task runs

-More metrics are planned to  added in the future.
+More metrics are planned to be added in the future.